 For example, if a child is left out or bullied by their peers, they may develop low self-esteem and attach their worth to how others view them.

-Especially in today’s age of Instagram and social media, bullying is a bigger problem than it ever was.
+Especially in today’s age of Instagram and social media, bullying and cyberbullying are bigger problems than ever before.

-Plus, kids are often exposed to filtered images and unrealistic beauty standards which can take a hit to anyone’s self-esteem.
+Plus, kids and teens are often exposed to filtered images and unrealistic beauty standards which can take a hit to anyone’s self-esteem.

 Yep, even a 35-year-old adult!